SauceLLC/sauce4strava/README.md

 ===========
 ![Sauce](images/logo_horiz_320x120.png)
 #### A browser extension for Strava.com
-The Sauce browser extension upgrades strava.com with more stats, features and layouts (e.g. Dark-mode).
+Sauce for Strava™ is a browser extension that upgrades strava.com with more stats, features and layouts (e.g. dark-mode).

 It's FREE, lightweight and easy to use.

 There are no 3rd party services used and it's completely open source.

 Installation